sreejagangapuram/Sreeja-Gangapuram/_posts/2022-10-09-githubquestions.md

 ---

 # Key Vocab
-- “git clone”: makes a Git repository
+- “git clone” - makes a Git repository
-- .git directory: keeps track of local changes using a local databose.
+- .git directory - keeps track of local changes using a local databose.
-- “git commit”: takes a snapshot on the local database.
+- “git commit" - takes a snapshot on the local database.
-- .gitignore file: tells .git to ignore certain files
+- .gitignore file - tells .git to ignore certain files
-- “git push”: moves files to github
+- “git push” - moves files to github

 # Questions and Answers for Hacks
 What is the main repository for your project?